RakaDoank/ping-react-native/CONTRIBUTING.md

 #### macOS
 ⚠️ The example app is not compatible with the macOS React Native app yet.
 Soon this documentation will be updated

-### 3. Run the Example App
+## Run the Example App

-#### Android
+### Android
 For Android, you need to run with physical Android devices.
+See [Emulator Networking](https://developer.android.com/studio/run/emulator-networking#networkinglimitations).
 Please, connect your Android with USB (or you can connect it ADB Wireless Mode). run `adb devices` in your terminal or cmd, and make sure your devices are listed.

 After that, you can run the app.
 Go the `example` directory, run `npm run android`.
 Alternatively, you can run the metro first by execute `npm run start`, and then run `npm run android` later.

-#### iOS
+### iOS
 For iOS, you need run your iPhone/iPad Simulator first.

 After it's completely booted up, you can run the app.
 Go the `example` directory, run `npm run ios`.
 Alternatively, you can run the metro first by execute `npm run start`, and then run `npm run ios` later.